Otto Brown Neighborhood Park

 Who was Otto Brown?

 Otto Alexander Brown was born in the Hockinson area, which was then known as “Eureka,” on May 25, 1878.
-He was the fourth child of Charles Junel Brown, who immigrated from Finland and was one of the original pioneer settlers in the area.
+He was the fourth child of Charles Junel Brown, who emigrated from Finland and was among the original pioneer settlers in the area.

 In the 1890s, the national bicycle craze reached Clark County.
 According to accounts in several history books, young Otto built a bicycle almost entirely out of wood and rode it all the way from Hockinson into Vancouver for the city’s annual Fourth of July festivities.